 - 1. Measure of Quality.
 The records of all students who attempt 12 or more semester hours will be reviewed and evaluated at least once per year.
 A full-time student's record will be reviewed at the end of each semester.
 Full-time students and part-time students who have attempted 12 or more semester hours will be considered to be achieving satisfactory progress in "Good Standing" if they earn a cumulative 2.0 grade point average or higher (on a 4.0 scale). - 2.
 Scholastic Probation.
 Students who do not achieve satisfactory progress (cumulative minimum G.P.A. of 2.0) will be placed on Scholastic Probation for the next long semester.
-Students on scholastic probation are on "attendance probation" and are expected to attend every class unless hindered by circumstances beyond their control.
-No unexcused absences or "cuts" are allowed.
-Such "cuts" may result in immediate suspension from classes. - Scholastic Suspension.
+Students on scholastic probation are expected to attend every class unless hindered by circumstances beyond their control. - 3.
+Scholastic Suspension.
 Students who are on scholastic probation and fail to achieve minimum cumulative G.P.A. of 2.0 or higher during the next term will be placed on scholastic Suspension (suspended from enrollment for the next long semester).
-After serving a one semester suspension these students will be eligible to re-enter on scholastic probation. - A student may appeal this action by submitting an online appeal application located under MyRebel if there are extenuating circumstances which might alter the suspension status.
+After serving a one semester suspension these students will be eligible to re-enter on scholastic probation.

+A student may appeal this action by submitting an online appeal application if there are extenuating circumstances which might alter the suspension status.
 Students are notified of the appeal decision through the online appeal status.
-If an appeal is denied, a student may request in writing to meet with the Admissions Committee for further review of circumstances. - 4.
-Continued Scholastic Probation.
+If an appeal is denied, a student may request in writing to meet with the Admissions Committee for further review of circumstances.
+Approved appeals may have restriction to enrollment.

+- 4. Continued Scholastic Probation.
 Continued probation instead of suspension will be in effect for students who fail to achieve the cumulative 2.0 G.P.A. but in the current semester earn 12 or more semester hours with current 2.0 or higher G.P.A.
 When these students attain the cumulative minimum of 2.0 or higher G.P.A., they will be in "Good Standing." - 5.
 Re-entry.
 Students who have been on suspension may re-enter on scholastic probation.
 If they fail to meet the minimum requirements as indicated, they will be placed on scholastic suspension for one calendar year.
 After one year the student may be admitted on scholastic probation.
 Should the student still not meet the minimum requirements, he/she will be placed on scholastic suspension again for a calendar year and may be re-admitted only upon approval through the online appeal process.